 Me (in grey beret) with the band, Paul Dempsey, and Skip in Vietnam 2000 - the day before the classic line-up's final ever gig together.

-DOING MY BIT FOR CHARITY: Like Martin, I have been undergoing cancer treatment for the past 6 years, and plan to donate a portion of any writer's royalties earned from this project to Tour De Cure, who have already funnelled funds into 40 promising cancer treatment research programs.
+DOING MY BIT FOR CHARITY: Like Martin, I have been undergoing cancer treatment for the past 6 years, and plan to donate a portion of any writer's royalties earned from this project in the name of 'Mental as Anything' to Tour De Cure, who have already funnelled funds into 40 promising cancer treatment research programs.

 Praise for Stuart Lloyd